 Media blogger Jeff Jarvis in his book What Would Google Do? talks (and puts into practice) his ideas about how openness is important so readers know where you are coming from and can adjust your reading of my works and writings as such.
 So here’s my version (the bigger stuff, I’m not going to list all the small local companies/organisations I have done bits of work for…)

 In terms of big companies and organisations; you can see who we work with at Auroch Digital here and what we get up to at Red Wasp Design here.
-I’m also a co-director of Bristol Games Hub (a non-profit) and also an adviser to Health E Games Ltd. At FluffyLogic I worked with Sony and THQ (now gone).
-In the past I’ve done sizeable projects for Hewlett Packard, Bristol University, University of the West of England and the University of Gloucester, and Swindon Borough Council a while back.
-In the past I’ve worked for companies that developed for Eidos/SCi (now Square Enix) and I’ve also worked for Cardiff City Council (years ago!).
+I’m also a co-director of Bristol Games Hub (a non-profit).
+At FluffyLogic I worked with Sony and THQ (now gone).
+In the past I’ve done projects for Hewlett Packard, Bristol University, University of the West of England and the University of Gloucester, and Swindon Borough Council.
+Also back in the day I’ve worked for companies that developed for Eidos/SCi (now Square Enix) and I’ve also worked for Cardiff City Council (many, many years ago!).
 I have a (very) small amount of personal money invested in the Triodos Bank and also in wind power via Fenland Green Power Coop.
 Other than Auroch Digital Ltd, I have no other shares or direct financial interests in any games companies or games media outlets.